fasteater/usd8/README.md

     - the user's total loss
     - the overall Cover Pool size
     - the coverage rate for the hacked protocol
-- A group of third party industry KOLs determines if a hack is legit and should be covered
+- A committee of third party industry KOLs determines if a hack is legit and should be covered
-- Claiming process is permissionless and non-reversible, users are required to trade in their hacked protocol LP token.
+- Claiming process is permissionless and non-reversible, users might need to trade in their hacked protocol LP token if applicable.

 More details coming soon...